portegys/CausationLearning/README.md

 GA: Genetic algorithm.<br>
 Histogram: Event histogram algorithm.<br>

-One aim of this project is to build more generalized mediator neurons for the Mona neural network. https://github.com/morphognosis/NestingBirds
+One aim of this project is to build more generalized mediator neurons for the Mona neural network:<br>
+https://github.com/morphognosis/NestingBirds

 Develop: import Eclipse project.